ilastik/ilastik.github.io/documentation/structuredLearningTracking/structuredLearningTracking.md

-Structured learning workflow uses manual tracking for training on a small subset of the data, then learns optimal weights for the given training points, and finally it uses these weight in the automatic tracking prediction.
+Structured learning workflow uses manual tracking for training on a small subset of the data, then learns optimal weights for the given training points, and finally it uses these weights in the automatic tracking prediction.

 <a href="./fig/00_overview_compare_slt.png" data-toggle="lightbox"><img src="./fig/00_overview_compare_slt.png" class="img-responsive" /></a>